nicolaskruchten/nicolaskruchten.github.io/_posts/2015-08-27-election-pies.md

 github: nicolaskruchten/mtlelectionpies
 ---

 For the latest in my series of maps of the results of the 2013 Montreal municipal election, I've produced a pair of graduated symbol maps, representing the results as a pie charts overlaid on a base map.
-It's interesting to compare this type of visualizationt to my previous efforts: the [dot map][dm], the [choropleth][ch], and the [ternary plot][tp].
+It's interesting to compare this type of visualization to my previous efforts: the [dot map][dm], the [choropleth][ch], and the [ternary plot][tp].

 <!-- more -->